-The first part of the Means Test is a straight-forward comparison of incomes.
+The first part of the Bankruptcy Means Test in Florida is a straight-forward comparison of incomes.
 If your average income over the most recent 6 months is lower than the state median income for a household of the same size as yours, you automatically pass the Means Test.
 If your income is above the state’s median income you will need to continue with the Means Test to determine your eligibility for Chapter 7 bankruptcy.

 The second step of the Means Test requires you to calculate your monthly disposable income.
 Monthly disposable income is determined by your gross monthly income minus allowable expenses.
 Next, you must project your disposable monthly income for the next five years by multiplying the monthly disposable income you calculated earlier by 60.

 - If your projected disposable income for the next five years is less than $7,025, you will pass the Bankruptcy Means Test in Florida.

 - If your projected disposable income for the next five years is greater than $11,725, you will not satisfy the Means Test.

 - If the projected disposable income for the next five years is between $7,025 and $11,725 you will pass the Means Test and be eligible for Chapter 7 bankruptcy, so long as that disposable income is less than 25% of your outstanding unsecured debt.

 In most cases, the higher the amount of disposable income, the less likely it is to pass the Means Test.
 However, even if you fail the Bankruptcy Means Test in Florida, you may still qualify for Chapter 7 if you can show you have special circumstances that warrant you filing for Chapter 7.

 If you are ineligible for Chapter 7, you may still have many other forms of debt relief available.
 For instance, you may want to explore filing for Chapter 13, Chapter 11, or negotiating with your creditors.